-With so many distillaries on the island we didn’t have time to visit all of them.
-But, we did manage to visit quit a few distillaries on Islay.
+With so many distilleries on the island we didn’t have time to visit all of them.
+But we managed to visit quite a few distilleries on Islay.

 A photographic dream when we pulled into this distillery.
 Inside was a little shop where we used the restrooms, bought some whiskey flavored lip balm, and a sample bottle of the whiskey.
 The distillery like almost all on the island is on the water so we spent some time taking pictures of the water and the buildings from the dock.